 ***Science and Technology Commons Select Committee 2016

-Tanika is one of the PA digital experts teaching the CFG course at our London offices.
+Tanika is one of the PA digital experts teaching coding courses at our London office.
 But she didn’t always want a career in tech – in fact, she studied film at university.
 That all changed when she found Code First: Girls.